A flexible alternative to defined benefit plans.

 Portability.

-Once vested, participant balances can move with them if they separate from service with a public employer in New York City.
-You can also withdraw money when you leave New York City service.
+Once your account is funded, you are fully vested and can transfer balances between investment providers.
+If you separate from service with a public employer in New York City, and meet the requirements for a distribution, you may be able to withdraw money when you leave New York City service.

 It vests rapidly.